-A man called William Ward died at George Street at the age of 70 in 1815 and was the first person buried in a large new Ward family vault in St Mary Magdalen churchyard on 19 July 1815 (see photograph at end of page).
-He is probably the great-uncle of the Mayor.
+William Ward's father William Ward senior died at George Street at the age of 70 in 1815 and was the first person buried in a large new Ward family vault in St Mary Magdalen churchyard on 19 July 1815 (see photograph at end of page).
 The Mayor's maternal grandfather Abraham Ward died at George Street at the age of 77 in 1817 and was buried in that vault on 30 January: his death was announced in Jackson's Oxford Journal.

 William Ward was admitted free on 5 December 1831.
 Three of his younger brothers were also admitted free: Henry in 1830, Thomas in 1834, and George in 1843.
 His fourth brother, John Lovett Ward, became an ironmonger in Warwick (where he was to be declared bankrupt in 1869).

 William's father Henry Ward had a strong sense of civic duty.
 G. V. Cox wrote that in March 1838:

 “the first steps were taken for a Boat-chapel, near the Oxford Canal; the plan originated with, and was carried out by, the excellent father of an excellent family, Mr Ward, coal-merchant, who had found that the bargemen never did and never would present themselves at a church in their rough costume.
 ‘It won’t do for such as we!’
 They were quite ‘at whoam’ in the barge.”

 William's father Henry (who had been living in Beaumont Street at the time of his death at the age of 71) was buried on 5 March 1852 in the family vault in St Mary Magdalen churchyard where his own father Abraham had been buried in 1817.
 William's mother Sarah died at the age of 78 and was buried with him on 28 June 1858.